gokulasanthiya29/Terraform/README.md

  directory.
 Here, the provider is "aws".
 And then with further commands, it creates a '.tfstate' file where-in it keeps the track of all the builds and changes done thereby, it makes the reviewing easier.

-Some more commands:
+Some more commands that can prove out to be helpful in production environments:
--- terraform state list - shows the list of resources provisioned using Terraform -- terraform state show <resource_id> - shows detatiled information about the particular resource -- terraform output - shows the exclusively codified output block result -- terraform refresh - to view the state and id of all configured resources, which can prove out to be helpful in production environments
+-- terraform state list - shows the list of resources provisioned using Terraform -- terraform state show <resource_id> - shows detatiled information about the particular resource -- terraform output - shows the exclusively codified output block result -- terraform refresh - to view the state and id of all configured resources

+Target Resources with '-target' flag, viz:
+-- terraform apply -target <recource_name>
+-- terraform destroy -target <resource_name>